spectral-compute/scale-docs/docs/manual/compiler/diagnostics.md

   of code.

-A quick-and-dirty way to achieve this is to put the appropriate flags in the `NVCC_APEND_FLAGS` environment variable, which is respected by SCALE.
+A quick-and-dirty way to achieve this is to put the appropriate flags in the `NVCC_APPEND_FLAGS` environment variable, which is respected by SCALE.

 ## Diagnostic control pragmas